 Users need to parse this JSON output and convert the JSON file into a CSV file of the required format before loading it to MySQL.

-For this, I am using the Linux command-line utility called jq.
-You can read more about this utility here.
-For simplicity, I am only extracting the id, product_type, and product title from the result.
+For this, use the Linux command-line utility called jq.
+You can read more about this utility from the Ubuntu documentation.
+For simplicity, you can extract only the id, product_type, and product title from the result.
 Assuming your API response is stored in products.json

 Cat products.json | jq '.data[].headers | [.id .product_type product_title] | join(", ")' >> products.csv